umbraco-community/umbraco-graphql/README.md

 ## How does it work

-An Owin middleware exposes Umbraco Published Content as a GraphQL endpoint.

 GraphQL types are dynamically generated for all Umbraco document types (content and media), with all the properties as fields.
-They all implement an interface `PublishedContent` which implements the generic Umbraco properties as fields.

 ## Installation